Healing from Betrayal Trauma with EMDR Therapy: After An Affair

 If these thoughts resonate with you, know that you are not alone and that healing is possible.

-EMDR therapy offers a powerful way to process the trauma of an affair, helping you to reframe negative beliefs, reduce emotional distress, and move forward with a renewed sense of self and possibility.
+EMDR therapy offers an effective, helpful way to process the trauma of an affair, allowing you to process negative beliefs, reduce emotional distress, and move forward with a sense of clarity and confidence.

 In Conclusion